 "I was researching an obit for a woman in the tennis world.
 I discovered the story of Mary Ewing Outerbridge when I stumbled upon a website crediting her with introducing tennis to America.
 I wondered if she had received a Times obituary when she died in 1886.
 I checked our digital newspaper archives.
 She had not.
 After that, anytime I came across an interesting person who died years ago, I searched our archives for an obit."

 Padnani soon compiled a list of dozens of fascinating people who were not covered, including some blatant omissions like Sylvia Plath, Charlotte Brontë, and Diane Arbus.
 Overall, she noticed a clear trend: "Those who didn’t get one were, not surprisingly, largely women and people of color."

 Later in 2017, Padnani met with The Times's first gender editor, Jessica Bennet.
 "She agreed that Overlooked was a compelling way to add to the record, and we decided to partner up."

-And now in March 2018, Overlooked has launched to well-deserved acclaim, commemorating the lives of 15 remarkable women from history.
-All obituaries can be read and shared on the interactive Overlooked web page, and more are coming - The Times will continue to add notable individuals to Overlooked.
+In March 2018, Overlooked launched to well-deserved acclaim, commemorating the lives of 15 remarkable women from history, and has since added dozens more.
+All obituaries can be read and shared on the interactive Overlooked web page, and The Times will continue to add notable individuals to Overlooked.

 Why were historical New York Times obituaries so narrowly focused?